Tips and Best Practices

 Which HVAC Unit needs a new compressor?
 Maintenance Systems need to keep track of hundreds of Fixtures and their parts, some of which are identical except for their serial number and location.
 To make sure your staff can easily find and repair the right equipment, build that information into the name of your fixture.

-Naming your Fixtures
+Naming Your Fixtures

 The type of fixtures you manage or maintain and the way that you work with them can make a difference on how you choose to name them.
 Facility Maintenance organizations that work with static location items may choose to include a Property Name or Location in the Fixture Name.
 Companies that maintain equipment that is mobile may default to a Service Tag or Item Number.
 Each Company’s naming strategy will be different and the same company may use a different strategy for different fixture types.
 Here are some features you may want to include:

-Describing your Fixtures
+Describing Your Fixtures

 Fixture descriptions can offer a lot of detail to the viewer and even short descriptions can be very helpful.
 A minimum of details would include the type of fixture and any thing that would help identify it such as its age, capacity or function.